OWI Third Offense Felony Attorney

 Suspension or Revocation of Driver’s License for Operating While Intoxicated

 In most cases, a conviction for a third offense of DUI will result in a revocation of your driver’s license for a minimum of one or five years.
-Your license would only be reinstated if you win a Driver’s License Appeal Division (DLAD) appeal after the minimum suspension.
+Your license will only be reinstated if you win a Driver’s License Appeal Division (DLAD) appeal after the minimum suspension.
 If you cannot win a DLAD appeal, you may not be able to drive legally for the rest of your life.
-DLAD appeals are complex and only the top lawyers in Michigan are generally successful in winning these hearings.
+DLAD appeals are complex, and only the top lawyers in Michigan are generally successful in winning these hearings.

 Other Consequences of a Felony Conviction

 Being convicted of a felony can be life-altering in a tragic way.
 If convicted of a felony, you may lose or be unable to obtain employment, you could be prohibited from holding a government job, a college or university may not grant you admission, you will be unable to vote or possess a firearm, and you may not be able to qualify for a loan or public benefits.
 In custody disputes, your former spouse may argue that a person with a felony conviction is an unsuitable parent.
 A successful and experienced OWI defense lawyer will give you the best possible chance of avoiding or reducing the potential consequences of a felony OWI conviction.

 Attorney representation on a Michigan OWI third offense charge is essential; the only issue is what type of lawyer.
 Having a lawyer is so essential that the court will provide a court-appointed attorney for those individuals who do not have the money to hire a retained attorney.
 Retained attorneys come at different rates, which generally reflect their experience, effectiveness, and reputations.
 Most people do not realize that there are defenses to OWI charges in Michigan that can be used to get charges dismissed or reduced, and only the best lawyers have the knowledge, skill, and tenacity to achieve extraordinary results.